 In Athletics, the Philippines finished 5th with 9 Golds, 5 Silvers, and 6 Bronzes or 20 Medals in Total.
-Thus Athletics contributed 45% of all the Golds, and 28% of all the medals won for the Philippines at these Games.
+Thus, Athletics contributed 45% of all the Golds and 28% of all the Philippines’ medals.

-Two Former PATAFA Coaches Ernie Candelario and Nixon Mas both contributed their knowledge to help boost the team’s gold medal count.
+Two Former PATAFA Coaches, Ernie Candelario, and Nixon Mas contributed their knowledge to help the team’s gold medal count.
 Both coaches were removed by PATAFA Management in 2015.
 Candelario and Mas had both contributed towards gold and medals at previous SEA Games.
 Candelario himself being a 3 times SEA Games gold medallist.
 Nonetheless, the duo made the most of a bad situation by shining their efforts to help disabled athletes of the Philspada.

-Consequently, they added to their success at the South East Asian level by helping produce more Gold Medallists.
+Consequently, they added to their success at the South East Asian level by producing more Gold Medallists.
 The Philspada had opted to use its own coaches and not the coaches of PATAFA for these games.
 The trust in their own ‘coaches was rewarded with 9 gold medals.

 Nixon Mas Nixon Mas!

-Meanwhile, Nixon Mas, who helped lead Danilo Fresnido and Rosie Villarito to the SEA Games Golds in Javelin in 2007 and 2009.
-Goto works with Rosalie Torrafiel who took Gold in the Women’s F12 Javelin.
-Cendy Asusano took Gold in the Women’s F54 Shotput, Discus and Javelin.
-In fact in the F54 Javelin, the Women took Gold, Silver, and 4th.
+Meanwhile, Nixon Mas helped lead Danilo Fresnido and Rosie Villarito to the SEA Games Golds in Javelin in 2007 and 2009.
+Goto works with Rosalie Torrafiel, who took Gold in the Women’s F12 Javelin.
+Cendy Asusano took Gold in the Women’s F54 Shotput, Discus, and Javelin.
+In fact, in the F54 Javelin, the Women took Gold, Silver, and 4th.

-Unlike SEA Games more than two athletes can be entered per event.
+Unlike SEA Games, and can enter more than two athletes per event.